pantheon-systems/documentation/source/content/drupal-latest-cache.md

 ![caching settings](../images/drupal-8-performance-settings.png)

-In Drupal 9, anonymous page caching is enabled by default.
+In drupal:latest, anonymous page caching is enabled by default.
 There is no option to turn it on or off.
 To disable caching for development purposes, set the "Page cache maximum age" to **no caching**.

-Page cache maximum age sets the max-age value in the Cache-Control headers that are output by Drupal 9.
+Page cache maximum age sets the max-age value in the Cache-Control headers that are output by drupal:latest.
 The only value that will disable Drupal's caching is "no caching".
 For an in-depth explanation of the max-age header, see the [W3.org official documentation](https://www.w3.org/Protocols/rfc2616/rfc2616-sec14.html#sec14.9.3).

 ## Bandwidth Optimization